What is an ultrasound?

 - Ultrasound guidance for procedures.

-Healthcare providers often use ultrasound (often called prenatal or obstetric ultrasound) to monitor you and your baby during pregnancy.
+Healthcare providers often use ultrasound (often called prenatal or obstetric ultrasound) to monitor you and the fetus during pregnancy.

 Providers use prenatal ultrasound to: